quantumlib/qsim/docs/bazel.md

 # Use SSE instructions for vector arithmetic.
 --config=sse

-# Do not use vector arithmetic optimization (deault).
+# Do not use vector arithmetic optimization (default).
 --config=basic
 ```